Check out our recipe for making Ninja Foodi Grill Breaded Chicken Wings!

 4. Place the chicken wings into the air crisp basket and close the lid.

-5. Begin to cook on AIR CRISP mode for 400*, 30 minutes cook time.
+5. Begin to cook on AIR CRISP mode for 390 degrees Fahrenheit with a 20-25 minute cook time.

 6. Every 5-10 minutes, open the lid and mix, shake, flip the wings often to provide an all-around even cooking.
 Be careful when shaking or flipping so that you don’t knock off all of the breading.